 Signs shall be posted at various locations to inform students, staff and the public that video monitoring cameras are in use.
 The video monitoring of school buildings and grounds will not include audio recordings unless specific notice is given as required by law.

+Legal Reference: §45-8-213, MCA Privacy in Communications

-§45-8-213, MCA § 40-6-701, MCA Privacy in Communications Interference with fundamental rights of parents restricted (revised by House Bill 676)
+§ 40-6-701, MCA Interference with fundamental rights of

+parents restricted (revised by House Bill